flobath/glados/docs/language-doc/docs/introduction.md

 ## Overview of features

 This overview aims at giving you an idea of what's available in the language and how to do basic things.
-For more detail about a specific topic, follow the links from the overview; or for a complete overview of what's available, have a look at [the formal grammar](../../grammar/grammar.peg) <!-- TODO: Fix grammar link >
+For more detail about a specific topic, follow the links from the overview; or for a complete overview of what's available, have a look at the [language reference pages](./reference/index.md).

 ### Built-in types